Exploring the world of murals and art directly from industry professionals

 Frequently Asked Questions (FAQs)

 I’m concerned my kid will get bored doing art all day.
 What’s your plan for that?
 That’s a fair concern—and one I understand as a parent myself.
-While this is an art-focused program, we know that kids need variety, movement, and downtime to stay engaged and inspired.
+While this is an art-focused program for kids who enjoy drawing and painting, we know that kids need variety, movement, and downtime to stay engaged and inspired.
 In my own art practice, I use warm-ups and varied activities to get into a creative mindset, and I’ve designed this program with that same approach in mind.
+Mural painting gets kids moving, and working together.
+We'll also have guest instructors drop in to lead a unique activity that breaks up the routine.
+With the support of teaching assistants, we’re able to offer flexibility - whether a child wants to explore beyond the lesson, needs downtime, or to engage in something else before jumping back in.

 Lunch, snacks, and food allergies?
 We have a snack pantry available for students, or students may bring their own lunch and snacks.
 There is option to purchase lunch, which is ordered from a local eatery or store.
 Our studio is not “nut free”.
 We cannot ensure that families refrain from sending their student to school with lunches/snacks that might have nuts in them.
 If your child has any type of food allergy, contact us to discuss the degree of severity prior to enrolling and how we can provide reasonable accommodations.